farid-razza/create_api/README.md

 nothing to appear on.
 Those four fields are stored and unused.

 `locales.py` also holds a `people` description per market, written for this service.
 It is what turns `en-IN` into "Indian people".

+For a country with more than one large ethnic group the description is **weighted** — it says which group most faces should be, with the others still present but in the minority.
-Read it before shipping — it is editorial wording, not a spec.
+Listing them as equal alternatives made the model choose at random, which produced people who did not look like the region.
+Read these before shipping — they are editorial wording, not a spec.

+---

 ---

 ## 9. Environment variables